 Every time you run Facebook, Messenger, Bloomberg, or Walmart on your smartphone, you don’t even suspect that they are fully or partially React Native apps.
 Earlier, to build a mobile application for both iOS and Android, you needed two developers.
 One to create an Android solution with Java or Kotlin and the other one to use Objective-C or Swift for iOS platform.
 This approach is called native development, and since it takes more time, effort, and costs to create a viable application, the focus has shifted to hybrid software solutions like React Native.

-React Native is young, but popular technology nowadays.
+React Native is a young but popular technology.
 Companies appreciate it because it lets them get affordable mobile applications with the user experience that’s almost equivalent to a native solution.
 However, this framework has its strengths and weaknesses, and you should know them all before start using it for your business purposes.

 - What Is React Native?

 - React Native: What’s Inside?

 - React Native App Examples and Types

 - React Native Development Environment

 - Expo Toolchain for React Native

 React Native is based on React library, so it’s similar to React mobile development by the structure of components building and data passage between those components.
 The components operate in the same space but act independently.
 Each of them does a certain function and is easily reusable, so no other component of a React mobile app will be affected when a particular component is being updated.